Cleveland Clinic logo

 Fetal Heart Rate Monitoring

-Providers use fetal heart rate monitoring to check the health of the developing fetus during pregnancy.
-They range from manual and handheld Doppler monitoring to continuous electronic monitoring during labor and delivery.
+Healthcare providers use fetal heart rate (FHR) monitoring to check the health of the developing fetus during pregnancy.
+They range from manual and handheld Doppler monitoring to continuous electronic monitoring during labor.
 At-home devices are also available.
-Ask your provider about the risks and benefits of each to help you decide what’s best for you and your baby.
+Discuss the risks and benefits of each with your provider.

 Advertisement